pirafrank/workspace/README.md

 ## Usage scenarios

 You can run your workspace in many ways.
+Check the examples in `scenarios` dir.

 ### Azure Container Instances